Brandon300055/ChessBot/README.md

 # ChessBot
-I making a bot that can bet me in chess
+I'm making a bot that can beat me in chess